Melting-point depression: Physics

-As Equation 1 shows, the effective cohesive energy of a nanoparticle approaches that of the bulk material as the material extends beyond atomic size range (D>>d).
+As Equation 1 shows, the effective cohesive energy of a nanoparticle approaches that of the bulk material as the material extends beyond the atomic size range (D>>d).

 Atoms located at or near the surface of the nanoparticle have reduced cohesive energy due to a reduced number of cohesive bonds.
 An atom experiences an attractive force with all nearby atoms according to the Lennard-Jones potential.

 The cohesive energy of an atom is directly related to the thermal energy required to free the atom from the solid.
-According to Lindemann’s criterion, the melting temperature of a material is proportional to its cohesive energy, av (TM=Cav).
+According to Lindemann's criterion, the melting temperature of a material is proportional to its cohesive energy, av (TM=Cav).
 Since atoms near the surface have fewer bonds and reduced cohesive energy, they require less energy to free from the solid phase.
-Melting point depression of high surface to volume ratio materials results from this effect.
-For the same reason, surfaces of nano materials can melt at lower temperatures than the bulk material.
+Melting point depression of high surface-to-volume ratio materials results from this effect.
+For the same reason, surfaces of nanomaterials can melt at lower temperatures than the bulk material.

 The theoretical size-dependent melting point of a material can be calculated through classical thermodynamic analysis.
 The result is the Gibbs–Thomson equation shown in Equation 2.